Matvalicious/Grafana-Omada-Dashboard/README.md

 /d/dashboard_ID/dashboard_Name?var-search_filter=${__value.text}&var-action_filter=${action_filter}&var-acl_filter=${acl_filter}&var-country_filter=${country_filter}&${__url.timeRange}
 ```

 This will grab the IP you clicked, and enter in the search_filter textbox on top, while leaving the other filters active.
+You can do the same for the other fields.

 # Whats next?